 Creating the indicators matrix is indeed time-consuming and resource-demanding, but can be of particular interest when:

-- Time and resources are available: the indicators matrix can be a very practical tool to quickly ascertain where to find specific indicators to answer a specific nutrition policy-relevant question.
+- Time and resources are available: the indicators matrix can be a practical tool to quickly ascertain where to find specific indicators to answer a specific nutrition policy-relevant question.

 How to overcome challenge n°1